Karen

 My roots are in rural south Alabama where my family lived for generations.
 My love of nature began while visiting my grandfather’s farm, wandering around outdoors, and spending time on the Gulf Coast.
 I left home young and moved often, making the regular tumbleweed jokes while following my ex-husband’s military and civilian careers across the country.
 I explored each new place with the curiosity of a geographer.

 Studying geography in Grad school was the sweet spot because geography can include everything, especially at UGA where the geography department includes both human and physical geography.
 Connections are everywhere and fascinating.
 Tobler’s Law- Everything’s connected.
-Near things are more connected than far things, and I see that as being tru across all dimensions, not just spatial dimensions.
+Near things are more connected than far things, Is how I see the world, and I see that as being tru across all dimensions, not just spatial dimensions.

-My career remains a scattered mash up across interests and locations with a lot of volunteer work.
-Family ties now keep me in the Atlanta burbs.
-I hope to improve my balance between family and goals.
-That’s the challenge for everyone isn’t it?
+My career is also full of varied interests, a scattered mash up across subjects and locations with a lot of volunteer work.
+Family ties now keep me in the Atlanta burbs where I hope to improve my balance between family and goals, but that’s the challenge for everyone isn’t it?
 I’d personally enjoy living where I can have a vegetable garden, a greenhouse and potentially a meaningful project without worrying about an HOA.
-Urban life offers a lot that country living doesn’t, but that’s a two way street.
+Rural life offers a lot that city living doesn’t, but that’s a two way street and it’s important to remember to appreciate those things one has.
+I plan to plant flowers where ever I live.

 Like Russ, I am happiest when there is balance between curiosity, creativity, being active (both mentally and physically) and meeting goals.
-My interests include gardening, fine hand sewing, SCUBA, cycling, hiking, reading, biodiversity, native plants and habitats, hot-air ballooning and exploring new things.
+My interests have included gardening, fine hand sewing, SCUBA, cycling, hiking, reading, biodiversity, native plants and habitats, hot-air ballooning and exploring new things.

 Here and here are two of her favorite ideas.